 Who Could Benefit?

 Early childhood home visiting provides support and connections that can benefit all pregnant and parenting families.
-Nationally, we estimate close to 18 million pregnant women and families are potential beneficiaries, including all pregnant women and families with children under 6 years old and not yet in kindergarten.
+Nationally, we estimate over 17.3 million pregnant women and families are potential beneficiaries, including all pregnant women and families with children under 6 years old and not yet in kindergarten.

 Many families have more than one child who could benefit from home visiting.
-If we estimate the number of individual children rather than families, we find more than 23 million children could potentially benefit from home visiting.
+If we estimate the number of individual children rather than families, we find nearly 23 million children could potentially benefit from home visiting.
 This number includes approximately—

-Home visiting has great potential to improve the lives of all young children and families, yet limited resources restrict the number that receive services.
-As a result, most home visiting services are geared toward particular subpopulations, including families with infants, low-income families, young mothers, and expectant mothers.
+Home visiting has great potential to improve the lives of all young children and families, yet limited resources restrict the number who receive services.
+As a result, most home visiting services are geared toward particular populations, including young expectant caregivers, young and first-time caregivers, families with infants, and families with insufficient incomes.

 - Single mothers

-- Families with a history of substance abuse or child maltreatment
+- Families with a history of substance use or child maltreatment

 - Children with developmental delays